 The following off-road driving guide is provided as an educational resource and is reproduced with acknowledgement to Nissan South Africa.
-This Off-Road Driving Guide has been published as a four-part series in the Tourism Tattler magazine, beginning with Part 1 in the October 2013 edition and ending with Part 4 in the January 2014 edition.
-The complete four-part series is published below for ease of reference.
+This Off-Road Driving Guide is published in four parts:

 Off-Road Driving Guide: PART 1 – 4×4 Terminology